rugk/fp3-unlock/README.md

 ## Credits

-Most credits go to [@_tmp](https://forum.fairphone.com/t/oem-unlock-input-verify-code/56231/11?u=rugk) for reverse-engineering the code and implementing in Perl and to [@z3ntu](https://forum.fairphone.com/t/oem-unlock-input-verify-code/56231/17?u=rugk) in the Fairphone forum for the PHP port.
+Most credits go to [@_tmp](https://forum.fairphone.com/t/oem-unlock-input-verify-code/56231/11?u=rugk) for reverse-engineering the code and implementing it in Perl and to [@z3ntu](https://forum.fairphone.com/t/oem-unlock-input-verify-code/56231/17?u=rugk) in the Fairphone forum for the PHP port.